vhs/docker-postfix-discourse/README.md

 ## Starting

 ```
-./start.sh <password>
+./start.sh
 ```
 This will create an instance and run it.
-The password is for the discourse account used for pop3 access.
+The password is injected via environment variables.